jack-lawrence-117/whats_on/README.md

 # Whats On - Event Scraper

 This Python script was developed as a quick weekend project, aiming to offer a simple and convenient solution for staying informed about events in your city.
-It efficiently scrapes and presents event information from a specified website, and users can easily customize its behavior through a configuration file.
+It efficiently scrapes and presents event information from a specified website, and users can easily introduce new cities through the configuration file.
 Currently, the supported cities include Melbourne and Sydney.

 ## Table of Contents